-Set comes with four plastic covers and two glass knob lids for larger dishes.
-Non-porous finish means dishes won’t absorb odors or stains.
+Comes with 4 plastic covers and 2 glass knob lids for larger dishes.
+Nonporous finish means dishes won’t absorb odors or stains.
 Classic white finish makes it ideal for serving, especially since it’s easy to match to other pieces.

-Some consumers would have liked plastic or glass lids for the smaller dishes, too.
+Some customers would have liked plastic or glass lids for the smaller dishes, too.

 Few things are more heartwarming — and belly-warming — than the scent of a casserole baking in the oven.
 That’s why having a durable, top-quality casserole bakeware set is essential.
 After all, you might as well bake your best recipes in the best bakeware you can find.

 Casserole bakeware sets are as versatile as you can get when it comes to oven cooking.
 These dishes are ideal for cooking chicken, meat, pasta, and vegetables.
 They’re even popular for preparing baked goods like cinnamon buns and croissants.

 Casserole bakeware sets come in a variety of materials including ceramic, stone, and metal.
 Some conveniently come with lids or cases so you can store leftovers (not that there will be many).
 Best of all, when they’re not being used, most casserole bakeware sets stack or nest, leaving a small footprint inside your cupboard.

 Pros: Ceramic bakeware is known for its durability.
 It cooks food evenly and holds on to warmth, even once it’s out of the oven.
 Since it’s non-porous, it’s easy to clean and won’t hold on to stains and odors.

 Cons: Despite its overall durability, ceramic is prone to chipping.
 Proper handling and care is required at all times, and it’s best to hand wash ceramic dishes instead of placing them in the dishwasher.